aliemranjazib-zz/covid-warrior/README.md

 # covidpk

-All information of covid-19 related to pakistan
+All information of covid-19 related to pakistan, ,Selft checker test and Plasma donation Module
-Selft checker test
-Plasma donation Module

 # ScreenShots